Actor and Action Modular Network for Text-based Video Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we have studied a rarely investigated and challenging problem, which is the actor and action segmentation from a textual query.
+In this paper, we have studied a challenging problem which is text-based video segmentation.
 To deal with this problem, we proposed an actor and action modular network to achieve video-query symmetrical matching.
-We first generate actor-/action-related proposals in each video frame and learn the actor-/action-related language representation in a textual query.
-Then we locate the target proposal in two separate modules of modular network.
-The located proposal further feeds into a FCN to predict the segmentation mask of the actor.
-We have achieved the state-of-the-art performance on A2D Sentences and J-HMDB Sentences datasets.
-Currently we use a contextual LSTM to model the potential relationships between the actor and other actors/objects for the action matching.
-In the future, we would like to introduce graph convolutional network (GCN), instead of the contextual LSTM, to model the inter-class and intra-class relationships considering the advantages of GCN for relationship modeling.
+We first generate actor-/action-related tubes for input video clip, and learn the actor-/action-related language representations from the textual query.
+Then we use the modular network to locate the target tube, which involves the referred actor and action.
+Finally, the target tube is fed into a tiny FCN to predict the binary masks of the actor within the tube.
+We conducted extensive experiments to demonstrate the effectiveness of our method, and our method achieves state-of-the-art performance on two benchmark datasets.
+To explore full video segmentation, McIntosh \emph{et al.} annotated actors with bounding boxes in all frames of the video.
+But the segmentation results are not precise enough for the model trained with bounding boxes.
+Considering pixel-level annotation for all frames of video is time-consuming and cost expensive, we will explore weakly supervised text-based video segmentation in the future work.

 \ifCLASSOPTIONcaptionsoff

 \fi